Palanga

 Palanga is the busiest and the largest summer resort in Lithuania and has sandy beaches (18 km, 11 miles long and up to 300 metres, 1000 ft wide) and sand dunes.

 Officially Palanga has the status of a city municipality and includes Šventoji, Nemirseta, Būtingė, Palanga International Airport and other settlements, which are considered as part of the city of Palanga.

+Etymology

+The name of the town is likely of Curonian origin, as proposed by the linguist Kazimieras Būga.
+The primary argument is the suffix "-ng-", which is particularly distinctive of Curonian toponyms (Gandinga, Ablinga, Būtingė, etc.).

+The root pal-, furthermore, is also associated with the landscape of lowlands or marshes.
+This is exemplified by the Lithuanian palios, which translates to "large marsh", and the Latvian palas, meaning "marshy lake shore".
+These are ancient words with equivalents in other Indo-European languages, including Dacian pala, meaning "marsh, swamp, spit" and Latin palus, meaning "marsh".
+Therefore, the original meaning of the name Palanga may have been related to lowlands, marshes, flooded meadows, or similar terms.

+In other language Palanga is referred to as: Polangen; Połąga.

 Legend

 According to legend, there was a pagan shrine at the foot of a hill in Palanga where a beautiful priestess named Birutė used to tend the ceremonial fires.
 Having heard of Birutė's beauty, Kęstutis, the Grand Duke of Lithuania, came to make her his wife.
 The Lithuanian Bychowiec Chronicle records that Birutė "did not consent, and answered that she had promised the gods to remain a virgin as long as she lived.

 Kęstutis then resorted to take her by force, and with great pomp brought her back to his capital, Trakai, where he invited his kinsmen and celebrated with a lavish wedding..."
 Kęstutis was later murdered and Birutė returned to Palanga and resumed serving at the shrine until her death.
 The legend claimed that she was buried in the hill which is now named after her.